 Private VLAN: Select a private VLAN entry.
 If you did not create any private VLANs, this menu is empty.

-Select this check box to customize the policy configurations for the new distributed port group.
+To customize the policy configurations for the new distributed port group, select this check box.

 - (Optional) : On the Security page, edit the security exceptions and click Next.